eswar-sai-kumar/backend/README.md

 Jenkins → Expense folder → ok

 +New Item → backend → pipeline → scm(git) enter all details of repo → apply → save

++New Item → backend-deploy → pipeline → scm(git) enter all details of repo → apply → save

 How to move zip file to nexus (have to install **nexus artifact downloader**(plugin) in jenkins)